 |Social/ Channel Features||No||Yes||Yes||Yes|

-|Pricing||Single plan that scales with usage||Free||Free plan available||Free plan available|
+|Pricing||A single plan that scales with usage||Free||Free plan available||Free plan available|

-|Ads||No||Yes – intrussive||Yes – less intrussive||No|
+|Ads||No||Yes – intrusive||Yes – less intrusive||No|

-Using Stream on Your Website
+Using Stream on your website

 Using Cloudflare Stream to upload your videos and then stream them on your website is straightforward.
 Here’s how to do it: